-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report.
-In addition, note 4.3 to the financial statements includes the Company's risk management objectives.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report.
+In addition, note 4.3 includes the Company's risk management objectives.

-The Notes issued by the Company reach their step-up date in August 2023, at which point there is the option to call the Notes.
-However, given the master issuer structure, the Company has the ability to issue further Notes.
 The Company has access to financial resources through its Intercompany Loans with LaFL.
-It is the intention of the Directors of the Company to continue operations as it supports the funding and liquidity needs of the Group.
-Hence, the redemption of the existing Notes is not an indicator of the termination or liquidation of the Programme or the companies within the Programme structure.

-Due to the limited recourse nature of the Notes the ultimate risk is borne by the Noteholders, therefore any shortfall in the proceeds from the deemed loan will be a risk to the Noteholders rather than the Company.
+It is the intention of the Directors of the Company to continue operations while the Programme supports the funding and liquidity needs of the Group.
+Due to the limited recourse nature of the Notes the ultimate risk is borne by the Noteholders, therefore any shortfall in the proceeds from the Intercompany Loans will be a risk to the Noteholders rather than the Company.